 This community-based research project aimed to develop, implement, and test the delivery of a workshop to increase health care and social service providers’ and trainees’ skills and knowledge in the HIV prevention and care cascade, as it relates to the lived experiences, priorities, and needs of trans women.
 The care cascade includes topics ranging from prevention resources such as PrEP and PEP, to HIV and STI testing, ART and HIV care.
 Ultimately, the workshop goal of the project was to motivate providers towards trans inclusion and improve their ability to provide culturally competent and gender-affirming care for this population.

-Transgender women have much higher rates of HIV compared to cisgender adults.
+Transgender women have much higher rates of HIV compared with cisgender adults.
 These high rates are the result of many forms of marginalization, including structural inequities (inadequate HIV prevention, education, resources, and services) and social inequities (poverty, racism, and stigma).
-Compared to cisgender people living with HIV, trans women are more likely to have lower retention in care, lower antiretroviral use and adherence, and lower rates of viral suppression.
+Compared with cisgender people living with HIV, trans women are more likely to have lower retention in care, lower antiretroviral use and adherence, and lower rates of viral suppression.

 If you would like more information on this study, or are interested in participating in the TEACHH workshop, please refer to the principal investigator.